Zihhan318/Ming2/README.md

 Note: This download process will take several minutes to several hours, depending on your network conditions.

 ##  Evaluation
-Ming-flash-omni shows competitive performance in vision-text understanding, image generation, audio understanding and text-to-speech capabilities.
-For detailed evaluation results，please refer to our techinical report.
+Ming-flash-omni Preview shows competitive performance in vision-text understanding, image generation, audio understanding and text-to-speech capabilities.
+For detailed evaluation results，please refer to our [techinical report]().

 ## Environment Preparation